Small Steps is a part of the Holes Series collection.

 SMALL STEPS is a contemporary young adult novel from Louis Sachar, the New York Times bestselling author of the Newbery Award–winning smash hit phenomenon book and movie/DVD sensation Holes, and The Cardturner.

 Two years after being released from Camp Green Lake, Armpit is home in Austin, Texas, trying to turn his life around.
 But it's hard when you have a record and everyone expects the worst from you.
-The only person who believe in Armpit is Ginny, his ten-year-old disabled neighbor.
+The only person who believes in Armpit is Ginny, his ten-year-old disabled neighbor.
 Together, they are learning to take small steps.

 Armpit seems to be on the right path until X-Ray, a buddy from Camp Green Lake, comes up with a get-rich-quick scheme.
 X-Ray's plan leads to a chance encounter with teen pop sensation Kaira DeLeon, the Beyoncé of her time, and suddenly Armpit's life spins out of control.
 Only one thing is certain: he'll never be the same again.